-It safeguards people who are vulnerable by speaking up for them.
-It enables people with physical or learning disabilities, older people and those with mental health needs to make informed choices and decisions about their own health and social care.
+- allowing people with physical or learning disabilities, older people, and those with mental health needs, to make decisions on their care

 Total Voice offers advocacy support to adults and carers, as well as children and young people, looked after or in need.
 The service supports people with physical disabilities, learning disabilities, autism, mental ill health, sensory impairment, social or health care needs and NHS health complaints.